fwjmath/BijectiveMap/README.md

 - `add_edges`: adds an edge between two corners, returns the new corners

-- `delete_edges`: deletes an edge, returns the current corners of the two ends of the deleted edge, can be None in the case of degree 1
+- `delete_edges`: deletes an edge, returns the current corners of the two ends of the deleted edge, can be `None` in the case of degree 1

 - `contract`: contracts a non-loop edge

 - `to_graph`: convert to a graph object with embeddings in Sagemath

-- `to_graph_debug`: a debug version of `to_graph`, not canonicalized, used for debugging bijections written in this class.
+- `to_graph_debug`: a debug version of `to_graph`, not canonicalized, used for debugging bijections written using this class.

 - `plot`: plots the map with Sagemath's functionality.
 Due to the limitation of Sagemath, it does not work on non-planar maps or disconnected maps.